olugbedu/CI-CD-pipeline-with-GitHub-Actions/README.md

 # CI/CD pipeline with GitHub Actions
-The Objective of this project is to explain a step by step guide on how to set up a CI/CD pipeline with GitHub Actions to deploy any application of your choice (in this case a python FastAPI) from GitHub to a Minikube cluster, that running on an EC2 instance deployed using Terraform.
+The Objective is to explain a step-by-step guide on how to set up a CI/CD pipeline with GitHub Actions to deploy any application of your choice (in this case a python FastAPI) from GitHub to a Minikube cluster, that running on an EC2 instance deployed using Terraform.
 You can picture the flow this way:
 `GitHub` -> `AWS EC2` -> `Minikube`

 #### Step 1: Prepared the Code Repository
-- Created a new [repository](https://github.com/olugbedu/CI-CD-pipeline-with-GitHub-Actions) on GitHub.
+- Create a new [repository](https://github.com/olugbedu/CI-CD-pipeline-with-GitHub-Actions) on GitHub.
 - Add your [application](./main.py) code to the repository.
-- Step up the environments and dependencies of your application
+- Step up the environments and dependencies for your application
 - Add your [Dockerfile](./Dockerfile) for the application, to containerize it.

 #### Step 2: Set Up GitHub Actions